New York Hot Tracks

 From 1986 to 1989, Hot Tracks was hosted by Debbi Morgan and Darnell Williams, who concurrently portrayed Angie and Jesse Hubbard on the ABC soap opera All My Children.
-During this period the show led as number one in all significant ratings categories according to the A.C.
+During this period, the show led as number one in all significant ratings categories according to the A.C.
 Nielsen Company, November, 1987.

 The third and final host of Hot Tracks was Gene Anthony Ray, from the motion picture Fame and the television series it spawned.

 Ultimately, the program was canceled late in 1989 by its syndicator, M. K. Thomas & Company of Chicago, after having grown from airing in New York only to more than 110 television stations around the United States and off-shore.
-Program masters are current property of KHEMETCOM Entertainment & Omnimercial Media, which purchased assets of M.K.
+Program masters are current property of KHEMETCOM Entertainment & Omnimercial Media, which purchased assets of the M.K.
 Thomas & Company in 1997.